mythdeck/art/_pages/about.md

 toc_sticky: true
 ---
 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/aboutpic.jpg){: .align-center}

-## Intro
+## Artist Bio

-Myth (he/she/they) is a current painting BFA student in The University of Montana's class of 2026.
+Myth Indigo Deck (he/she/they) is a current painting BFA student in The University of Montana's class of 2026.
 Located in Missoula, MT,

-## Artist Bio

-Missoula-based Myth Indigo is a young artist who

 ## CV